How to Sleep Better at Night Naturally (and with Supplements)

 5. Supplements That Can Support Good Sleep

 Melatonin is a hormone naturally produced by your body that aids in regulating your circadian rhythm.
 Your brain generally releases more of it when it gets dark in an effort to tell your body that it’s time to go to sleep.
 Many people take supplements of melatonin to assist the process of falling asleep and prevent insomnia (combatting jet lag and shift work sleep disorder are common examples).
 As noted on our podcast by VP of Data Science and Research Emily Capodilupo, while melatonin can help you get to sleep initially, it won’t help you stay asleep.
 Another sleep supplement that is widely gaining popularity is CBD oil.
 Anecdotally, many WHOOP members have reported seeing improved sleep stats after logging CBD in the WHOOP Journal.
-The journal feature allows you to track how any number of behaviors may affect your sleep and other metrics, with Monthly Performance Assessments that offer a detailed breakdown of your results.
+The journal feature allows you to track how any number of behaviors may affect your sleep and other metrics, with Impacts that offer a detailed breakdown of your results.
 Learn More: Does Magnesium Before Bed Improve Your Sleep?